lancedb/lancedb/docs/src/migration.md

 ### Embedding Functions

-The embedding api has been completely reworked, and it now more closely resembles the python API, including the new [embedding registry](./js/classes/embedding.EmbeddingFunctionRegistry.md)
+The embedding API has been completely reworked, and it now more closely resembles the Python API, including the new [embedding registry](./js/classes/embedding.EmbeddingFunctionRegistry.md)

 === "vectordb (deprecated)"